d-kozak/mongo-assignment/Assignment.md

 ```

 ## 3) Undersampling
-Thanks to the fact that there is a sample aggregation operator, this task could be in a simple manner as you can see in the code below.
+Thanks to the fact that there is a sample aggregation operator, this task could be done in a simple manner as you can see in the code below.
 I decided to undersample to 810 reviews per company, since it is the lowest amount per company in the original collection.
 ```js
 const min = 810;